-Regulatory Modernization: In fiscal year 2019, OGE continued its work to modernize the Standards of Conduct by completing an in-depth regulatory review of the Standards.
-OGE expects to publish a proposed regulation modernizing these rules in fiscal year 2020.
+Also in fiscal year 2020, OGE continued its work to modernize the Standards of Conduct by completing an in-depth regulatory review of the Standards.
+OGE expects to publish a proposed regulation modernizing these rules in fiscal year 2021.
 In addition, OGE continued its regulatory review of the regulation governing financial disclosure conflict of interest exemptions.

-Advice and Guidance: In addition to providing day-to-day assistance through the Desk Officer program, OGE issued 21 legal and program advisories to disseminate critical information to the executive branch ethics community and to promote uniform interpretation of ethics laws, regulations, and policies.
+Advice and Guidance: In addition to providing day-to-day assistance through the Desk Officer program, OGE issued 17 legal and program advisories to disseminate critical information to the executive branch ethics community and to promote uniform interpretation of ethics laws, regulations, and policies.
 Advisories are an integral component of the body of interpretive and programmatic guidance that executive branch ethics officials rely on daily.
 OGE issued advice on emerging ethics issues and in response to agency ethics officials on specific questions from employees.
-A survey of executive branch ethics officials found that ninety-one percent (91%) of respondents reported that OGE's advisories help them perform their job duties.
+A survey of executive branch ethics officials found that ninety-seven percent (97%) of respondents reported that OGE's advisories help them perform their job duties.